robertwayne/bufferfish/README.md

 ## TypeScript Code Generation

-Bufferfish provides a `generate` function that can be used in `build.rs` _(or used in a CLI script, called by server at launch, etc)_ to generate TypeScript definitions and functions from your Rust code, meaning your Rust server becomes the source of truth for all network messages, and reducing manually interacting with Bufferfish on the client.
+`bufferfish` provides a `generate` function that can be used in `build.rs` _(or used in a CLI script, called by server at launch, etc)_ to generate TypeScript definitions and functions from your Rust code, meaning your Rust server becomes the source of truth for all network messages, and reducing manually interacting with `bufferfish` on the client.

 ```rust
 // build.rs